-Adding another viewshed
+Add another viewshed

-Modifying the viewshed
+Modify the viewshed

 Select the models

-Exporting the models
+Export the models

-Exporting to Unreal Engine
+Export to Unreal Engine

 If you select Unreal Engine and click Next, another window appears where you can specify the options for your export.

 Esri Scene Layer Package (SLPK) is a custom, web-optimized format that can be shared on ArcGIS Online and viewed with Scene Viewer.
-Since an SLPK is used in GIS, your models will export to their global coordinates.
+In the Model Export dialog box, click Esri Scene Layer Package.